Web Analytics Made Easy -

 By STD Concern

 Formally nicknamed "the Clap", gonorrhea is another bacterial infection that's spread through semen and vaginal fluids.
-It's caused by a bacterium called "Neisseria gonorrhoeae".
+It's caused by a bacterium called "Neisseria Gonorrhoeae".
 This STI can also be successfully treated with antibiotics.

 This STD is spread through sexual contact including Intercourse, Oral and Anal sex.
 It can also spread from mother to infant through childbirth.
 You can be infected repeatedly by this disease and keep infecting others and not know it.